Home > CO > Castle Rock > Where to Live Now > 9 Reasons You Should Move to Castle Rock, CO

 Adam Thornton

-Young professionals and growing families are moving to Castle Rock for its job opportunities and recreation.
+Young professionals and growing families move to Castle Rock for its job opportunities and recreation.
 A number of tech savvy, cutting edge companies call the region home.
 And once individuals are done working for the day, they can enjoy the numerous outdoor activities and events.
 Millennials, especially, enjoy the town’s growing nightlife, as it boasts great breweries, restaurants and bars.
 Living in Castle Rock is also attractive to retirees.
 It offers an award-winning Red Hawk Ridge golf course, an 84,000-square-foot Castle Rock Community Recreation Center, and several 55-plus communities.
-Also, the Castle Rock Senior Activity Center is celebrating its 50th anniversary in 2021.
+Also, the Castle Rock Senior Activity Center recently celebrated its 50th anniversary.

 couple enjoys a stroll in Castle Rock